KingsOnline/adapt-social/README.md

 Adapt-social is an extension for the Adapt Framework.
 It attaches a button to an Adapt block which when clicked loads an iFrame launched inside the [SideView extension](https://github.com/KingsOnline/adapt-sideView).
 The learner can interact with this external platform whilst they are using the Adapt course to engage in social interactions with other learners.

+**Please ensure that you have the SideView extension installed and enabled before you setup this extension.**

+This video shows the features and functionality of the Social extension:

 [![Youtube video](http://img.youtube.com/vi/ph-BK7Bgv7g/0.jpg)](http://www.youtube.com/watch?v=ph-BK7Bgv7g)